 Tip #2: Take a strong position in the road and maintain it steadily: riding too close to the sidewalk could encourage someone to squeeze past you, sending you into sludgy snow in the gutters – and possibly causing you to fall underneath a passing car.
 Note that in the winter, the curb area is where snow accumulates, as well as broken glass, and general road debris.
 So you really want to avoid the gutters, and stay in the part of the road that is constantly kept clean by passing cars.
 Taking the road also makes you more visible.
 Of course, you have to do this judiciously, so as not to infuriate unhappy drivers into attacking you (for riding on “THEIR road”).
 In general, sensible drivers will give you a wider berth in the winter – but please don’t count on it.

 Tip #3: Ride safely and appropriately: it will take you longer to stop in icy or wet conditions, so ride accordingly – slower, and with care, and keeping an eye out for upcoming obstacles.
-When pulling off, make sure you have caught the eye of any nearby motorists.
+When pulling off, make sure you have caught the eye of any nearby motorists, especially if visibility is poor.
 Ride slowly, steadily, and smoothly.
 Be gentle with your brakes, and use your front brakes sparingly, if at all, to avoid sliding.
 When cycling on settled snow, brake often to clear your rims of accumulating snow.
 This also has the advantage of slowing you down!

 Tip #5: Watch out for heaps of leaves and puddles: Both can be slippery, and you don’t know what is underneath them.
 Could be potholes, nails, or worse.

-Tip #7: Keep your bike cold: Don’t take your bike inside and keep it by the fireplace.
+Tip #7: Keep your feet warm and your bike cold!
+Don’t take your bike inside and keep it by the fireplace.
 Trust me, no matter how much you love your bike, and no matter how beautiful it is – it does not have feelings!
 If you take a warm bike into fresh snow, it is likely that ice will form on the brakes and gears.
+On the other hand, it is essential to keep your feet warm.
+That can be tough to do, so we have an entire post about how to keep your feet warm for winter cycling.

 Tip #9: If your gears freeze: stop, find a warm place, and let them defrost.
 If there is no warm place – it’s time for a bus or a cab!